pirapira/bamboo/README.md

 ```
 To make my point clearer, I added the last function
 `notSureWhatThisDoes()`.
 Whenever such a function exists the
 temporal order is ambiguous.
-An opaque function can be called
+An interface function can be called
 at any moment by default.
 A closer look is necessary for every
 interface function before a reader or the machine can enumerate
 the possible orderings of events.